 The bamboo cover on this one is removable and washable, which is great.
 However this pillow is bigger than normal, so you might find trouble if you want to put any other covers on it.

 I personally really like the bigger size but it’ll be a squeeze trying to fit two on a small double bed.
+I’ve got more of the best neck pain pillows here, they aren’t all bamboo but might be worth a look if you’re suffering.

 - Ideal For Back Sleepers